-My father is a Fox News junkie.
-He, like so many Americans, has bought into the 24-hour news cycle hook, line, and sinker.
-He sits in front of the television all day listening to biased pundits who shape his worldview.
-When I was growing up, I never heard him say a single word about politics.
+One of my oldest friends is a Fox News junkie.
+He, like so many Americans, has bought into the 24-hour news cycle.
+His television is always on and spewing the words of biased pundits who shape his worldview.
+Before this age of nonstop spin, I never heard him say a single word about politics.
 Now it’s all he thinks about.
-He’s a news addict, and it saddens me to see his otherwise gentle demeanor succumb to bitterness.
+He’s a news addict, and it saddens me to see his otherwise neutral demeanor succumb to bitterness.

 I used to think that Fox News was the problem.
 After all, they ushered in an era of opinion over fact.
 Point this out to their audience and you will be labeled a communist or some other knee-jerk insult.
-But, it’s not just Fox.
+But it’s not just Fox.
 It’s everyone, at least from an American perspective.
-I tackled this subject in a previous post entitled Fake News and the Plague of Cognitive Dissonance, so I won’t rehash it.
-All you need to know is that the elimination of the Fairness Doctrine back in 1987 opened the floodgates of disinformation.
+I tackled this topic in a previous post entitled Fake News and the Plague of Cognitive Dissonance, so I won’t rehash it.
+All you need to know is that the elimination of the Fairness Doctrine back in 1987 opened the floodgates of disinformation for profit.

 Investigative journalism is dying a slow and painful death.
 Putting attractive pundits on screen to recycle opinions is a lot cheaper than exposing the corruptions of society.
 Today, news is a business, not a public service.
 News organizations are in the game to make money, not inform the public.
 This one all-encompassing fact has soured me to news as a whole.
 If my business was to profit from information, I would make that information as addictive and provocative as possible.
 Is it any wonder that every news headline reads like an apocalyptic proclamation?
 It’s sensationalism 101.
 Fear makes people consume.
 “Breaking News” used to mean something.
 Now it’s used as a placeholder for whatever mundane story is next.